• Skip to primary navigation

 Kosher salt and pepper to taste - Enough salt and pepper to season each side of the chicken generously.

-1 teaspoon garlic powder
+1 teaspoon garlic powder & 1 teaspoon smoked paprika

 2 tablespoons avocado oil - We need the oil to brown the chicken thighs in the Instant Pot before pressure cook them.
 I like to use avocado oil for it's high heat tolerance but olive oil will work.

-1 cup water or chicken broth - Instant pot recipes require some kind of liquid in the pot.
+1 cup water or chicken stock - Instant pot recipes require some kind of liquid in the pot.
 Be sure to follow your pressure cookers instructions because some pots require more liquid than others.

 trimming skin from chicken thighs